jrdalino/aws-ecr-terraform/README.md

-# Terraform module to provision an AWS ECR Docker Container Registry
+# Terraform module to provision an AWS ECR Registry

 ## Prerequisites
 - Provision an S3 bucket to store Terraform State and DynamoDB for state-lock using https://github.com/jrdalino/aws-tfstate-backend-terraform